APogue/APogue.github.io/_posts/posts/2024-08-30-Title-VI-Model.md

 - Proves that in essence, these are similar civil rights protections to Title VI

-- These acts were created in the same spirit to broaden access to education
+	- created in the same spirit to broaden access to education

 ### Administrative Enforcement of Title IX and Title VI